 David Cuff (PGDip, MBACP)

-About Me: I am a qualified humanistic psychotherapeutic counsellor with a faith in the human potential to develop in a positive direction.
+I am a qualified humanistic psychotherapeutic counsellor with a faith in the human potential to develop in a positive direction.
 Its not easy being a person and I believe we have our own unique path to cut through the woods in the life journey we are in.
 In counselling with me, I will be a confidential, supportive companion for you in a process that can help make meaning of where you are now and potentially help you navigate some of the tougher life challenges, transitions and painful experiences.
 As a member of the British Association for Counselling and Psychotherapy (BACP), I practice within their ethical framework.
 I hold the BACP professional qualification at Post-Graduate level in Humanistic Psychotherapeutic Counselling from the University of Brighton.

 My Approach: I take a non-discriminatory, LGBTQI+ affirmative, experiential Person Centred counselling approach.
 This is a non-judgemental, relational, holistic approach, which is alive to all aspects of self and factors outside self; supporting a person’s forward momentum in simply being a person.
 This approach is a gentle process that follows the client’s lead as to what is discussed, that is curious about felt senses and learning from what we are experiencing in the here and now.